RUCAIBox/RecBole/docs/source/user_guide/model_intro.rst

 Sequential Recommendation
 ---------------------------------
-The task of sequential recommendation(next-item recommendation) is the same as general recommendation which sort a list of items according to preference.
-While the history interactions are organized in sequences and the model tend to characterize the sequential data.
+The task of sequential recommendation(next-item recommendation) is the same as general recommendation which sorts a list of items according to preference.
+While the history interactions are organized in sequences and the model tends to characterize the sequential data.
 The models of session-based recommendation are also included in this class.

 .. toctree::